ajholdale-hub/Beaver-/Beavercode.md

-# Beaver-
+Beaver-
         print("No his power level is too low to read minds!") chips -= 5
         counterarg1 = input()
-    else:

  print("Are you stupid?
-Don't mess around in court! think again!") chips -= 10
+Don't mess around in court! think again!")
+        chips -= 10
         counterarg1 = input()